 Zechariah’s name means “Yahweh remembers.”
 He was young compared to his contemporary Haggai.
 Both prophets had different styles of approach but the same message.
 It’s a great example of how the presentation in style of the church’s message can change but not the substance.
 Where Haggai was direct and clear in his approach in communicating Zechariah was visionary.

 This book contains some of the clearest and largest numbers of Messianic passages among all the minor prophets.
 With that in mind, it’s possible to think of the book of Zechariah as a kind of miniature book of Isaiah.
 In total, there are eight prophetic oracles derived from dreams or “night visions” in this book.
-To not know the fulfillment of the story of Jesus from this side of the cross, understanding who the final oracle is proclaiming in Zechariah 9 to 14 is shrouded in mystery.
+To not know the fulfillment of and from Jesus from this side of the cross, understanding who the final oracle is proclaiming in Zechariah 9 to 14 is shrouded in mystery.
 The branch mentioned in chapter 6 verse 12 is Jesus.

 It’s easy to get caught up in the dailies of living and lose perspective to live like people without hope.
 The book of Zechariah gives us an antidote for that tendency by telling us he is a prisoner of hope (9:12).